Althories/vrm-porting-guide-troubleshooting/texturing.md

 Q2: My model is textured, but there's a purple tint over it!

 > A2: You're missing base.vtf in your materials/models/yourmodel_pm folder.
-Make sure to drop that in there!
+Make sure to have that in there!

 Q3: My model is correctly textured, but the square icon for my model in the playermodel selector is untextured.